anveshajain19/CodeSphere/README.md

 - Import the project in vs code
 - Change the directory & then use this command: ```npm start```
 - Inside package.json ```run script of server:dev``` aka nodemon server
-- Voila! 🌟 SynCode is running...
+- Voila! 🌟 CodeSphere is running...